kigero/rules_haxe/README.md

 You can instantiate the rule locally as well if necessary.

+When using a local toolchain (`haxe_no_install`), this module will try to find the location of the Haxe installation that contains the Haxe source code.
+It does this by running `which haxe`, and if found, the directory containing the haxe executable will be used to locate the source code.
+This directory can also be overridden by passing the `HAXE_HOME` environment variable via an `action_env` parameter.

 # Targets

 The targets that are currently actively supported are listed below; other targets may work.